emeri-z/twitter-sentiment-analysis/README.md

 3. I could dive deeper into the history of Trump’s presidencies, aligning real-word events and media releases with the sentiment of his Tweets.
 4. For a more ML geared approach, I can extend this by building a Naive Bayes Classifier.

-Look out for any updates I make to this project!
+I am always open to feedback; feel free to ping me @emeri.zhang@berkeley.edu!
+I will push as I make updates to this project.